gaurav0401/Doon-Restaurant-Website-Using-Django/README.md

    * In Django we can divide our project into different part in a form of app.
    * Django provides us built-in user authentication system.

-Our website consists of there pages
+## Our website consists of three pages
            * Home page
            * About Page
            * Contact Us page